Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 At-Will Employment

-Illinois is an "employment at-will" state, meaning that an employer or employee may terminate the relationship at any time, without any reason or cause.
-The employer, however, cannot discriminate based on race, color, religion, sex, national origin, ancestry, citizenship status, age, marital status, physical or mental handicap, military service, or unfavorable military discharge.
-775 ILCS 5/ – Illinois Human Rights Act.
+Employment contracts in Illinois are presumed to be at will, meaning that an employer or employee may terminate the relationship at any time, without any reason or cause.
+However, this presumption can be rebutted by showing that the parties contracted otherwise.
+Daymon v.
+Hardin County Gen. Hosp., 569 N.E.2d 316, 317 (Ill.
+App.
+Ct.
+1991).
+The employer cannot discriminate based on race, color, religion, sex, national origin, ancestry, citizenship status, age, marital status, physical or mental handicap, military service, or unfavorable military discharge in hiring and firing decisions.
+775 ILCS 5/2.

 Immigration Verification

-The E-Verify Program is an internet-based program operated by the Department of Homeland Security (DHS) in collaboration with the Social Security Administration (SSA) that allows participating employers to verify employment eligibility of newly hired employees electronically.
+The E-Verify Program is an internet-based program operated by the Department of Homeland Security (DHS) in collaboration with the Social Security Administration that allows participating employers to verify the employment eligibility of newly hired employees electronically.
 The E-Verify Program is available to employers at no cost and is a voluntary program.
+The Illinois Right to Privacy in the Workplace Act was recently amended to establish that the Act does not require an employer to enroll in any Employment Eligibility Verification System, including the E-Verify program.
+820 ILCS 55/12.
 This law applies to employers conducting business in the state of Illinois and covers any employee or applicant for employment alleging that their rights and protections under this Act have been denied.

 Drug Testing